Luxlorys/test_challenge_medium/README.md

 Of course, users can add as many products as they want, but they can't buy them, if they don't have enough money.

+P.S. many-to-many relationship was a bad idea, i think i need one-to-many but i haven't time.
+Also i know that i didn't delete orders in cart when the user successfully buy his products.
+And I didn't use the repository pattern correctly.

 Below you can see the database structure